-5.1 Do nothing.
+- 5.1 Do nothing.
 This is not considered appropriate.
-The properties, in their present circumstances, would remain a waste of potentially good housing and and increasingly blight their respective neighbourhoods.

-5.2 Enforced sale

-There are no relevant financial charges held against these properties at present.

-5.3 Empty Dwelling Management Orders

-These involve the eventual return of the properties to the original owner.
-As the current owners havefailed to bring these empty homes into beneficial usea change of ownership is considered to be in the public interest.

-5.4 Other enforcement powers
+The properties would remain a waste of potentially good housing and increasingly blight their respective neighbourhoods. - 5.2 Enforced sale.
+There are currently no relevant financial charges that facilitate this option. - 5.3 Empty Dwelling Management Orders.
+These involve the return of the properties to the original owner.
+As the owners have failed to bring these empty homes into beneficial use a permanent change of ownership is considered to be most in the public interest. - 5.4 Other enforcement powers.
 The local authority has powers to deal with structural danger, nuisance or other environmental problems.
 These alone are piecemeal and reactive in nature and do not provide a long-term strategic solution.